tytydraco/yessleep/out/A_Theory_Worth_Disproving_Final.md

 In the morning, Duncan was gone.
 All was bright and clear outside, the sort of weather that made it easy to think you hallucinated the events of the night previous.
 Yet I knew I hadn’t; a quick tour around the property, over to the depressing flower patch I’d tilled last summer, revealed the crushed remains of dead flowers.
 Footprints, too large to be mine, confirmed what I’d already known: Duncan came for a visit.

 I fed the dogs and paced around the kitchen, head aching.
-I put on a pot of coffee and flipped out the television, letting the late-morning news drone on about this and that.
+I put on a pot of coffee and flipped on the television, letting the late-morning news drone on about this and that.
 Thought the noise might help.

 I still struggled to wrap my head around the past week.
 Everything seemed impossible, but then, as my mother would’ve said, impossible didn’t exist; only the highly improbable, and improbable implied an inherent possibility.